dvsoftsrl/laravel-attributechangelog/README.md

 }
 ```

-The trait will listen for the configured events and write one `AttributeChangeLog` row per attribute.
-Each log entry records the current value, root subject, optional JSON path, and optional `causer`.
+The trait listens for the configured events, writes one `AttributeChangeLog` row per attribute, and records the current value, root subject, optional JSON path, and optional `causer`.
 You can customize which attributes should be watched by overriding `$attributesToBeLogged`.
+When you record objects (for example, DTOs returned by custom casts) the log now keeps the original class plus a serialized payload so reading the entry returns the same object instance it stored.

 ```php
 $myModel = MyModel::find(1);